mjftw/pluma-automation/README.md

 Pluma Automation (formerly Automation Lab) is a tool created by [Witekio](https://www.witekio.com) to perform black box testing of embedded hardware; designed to be as lightweight as possible!

 At it's core it enables programmatic hardware control of many supported devices to control a board's power, console, storage, and more.
-This package is named `farmcore`.
+This package is named `pluma.core` (accessible as `pluma` top level package).

-On top of the hardware control library sits a testing framework `farmtest`, which automates the hardware control to run testing of many flavours (regression, soak, feature, etc).
+On top of the hardware control library sits a testing framework `pluma.test`, which automates the hardware control to run testing of many flavours (regression, soak, feature, etc).
 This package is entirely optional.
-`farmcore` still works well without it, and can be easily integrated with other testing frameworks and CI/CD tools such as [Pytest](https://docs.pytest.org/) or [Buildbot](https://buildbot.net/).
+`pluma.core` still works well without it, and can be easily integrated with other testing frameworks and CI/CD tools such as [Pytest](https://docs.pytest.org/) or [Buildbot](https://buildbot.net/).

-Finally we have `farmutils`, a utilities library to provide additional features such as email reporting or downloading code from `git` repositories.
+Finally we have `pluma.utils`, a utilities library to provide additional features such as email reporting or downloading code from `git` repositories.

 System features include: